Travel Guide Customize Your Trip

 The typical route starts from the beautiful town of Lukla, where you can experience the first few sights of Mt.
 Everest and the traditional Sherpa culture.
 Moving on from here, you will get more views and culture with an exciting trekking experience.
 One of the other best landmarks is Cho La Pass, a high-altitude pass offering incredible views of the surrounding mountains.

 When you trek toward the Everest Base Camp, you will be rewarded with a closer view of Mt.
 Everest (8,848 m) every day of your effort-taking trek.
-Nevertheless, our team will be at your service and keep you energized for the further journey.
+Nevertheless, our team will be at your service and energize you for the further journey.

-Whether you take a short route or a long one, you will have an adventure of a lifetime.
-Your efforts will be rewarded with an incredible glimpse into the unique culture and awe-inspiring natural beauty in the Himalayan region.
+Whether you take a short or long route, you will have an adventure of a lifetime.
+Your efforts will be rewarded with an incredible glimpse into the Himalayan region’s unique culture and awe-inspiring natural beauty.

-One should also keep in mind that the trek can be quite challenging due to the altitude, climate, and steep trails.
-So, make sure that you are physically fit to go on this trek.
-However, even if trekking isn’t your cup of tea, we have an option for a helicopter ride to the Everest Base Camp only to make your travel experience easier.
-The cost details are given below and depend according to the package you choose.
+One should also remember that the trek can be quite challenging due to the altitude, climate, and steep trails.
+So, ensure you are physically fit to go on this trek.
+However, even if trekking isn’t your cup of tea, we have an option for a helicopter ride to the Everest Base Camp to make your travel experience more accessible.
+The cost details are given below and depend on your chosen package.

 Highlights of Everest Base Camp Trek